fermga/TNFR-LFS/docs/cli.md

 ``paths.output_dir`` setting) so external tooling can reuse the Sense Index heatmap and modal resonance analysis without re-running the CLI.

+When a configuration pack is available the JSON exporter also emits ``car`` and ``tnfr_targets`` sections.
+The former mirrors the metadata resolved via ``data/cars`` (abbreviation, drivetrain, rotation group…) while the latter surfaces the TNFR objectives declared in ``data/profiles`` so dashboards can expose the active targets alongside the time-series.

 ### ``suggest``

 Runs the rule-based recommendation engine on top of an existing baseline